rednafi/stress-test-locust/README.md

 ## 🧪 Run the Stress Tests Locally

-* Make sure you've [docker](https://www.docker.com/) and [docker-compose](https://github.com/docker/compose) installed on your machine
+* Make sure you've [docker](https://www.docker.com/) and [docker-compose](https://github.com/docker/compose) installed on your machine.

-* Clone this repository and go to the root directory
+* Clone this repository and go to the root directory.

-* Place your rapidAPI token in the `.env` file
+* Place your rapidAPI token in the `.env` file.

 * Run: